swoyam2609/Finance-Tracker/README.md

 - Income appears in green, expenses in red
 - Account balances are shown in cards at the top of the page
 - Positive balances are green, negative balances are red
-- Click the edit icon (pencil) on any transaction to modify it

 ### Analytics Dashboard